aurroberts/American-Baby-Name-Trends-1920-2020-DataCamp/README.md

 # American Baby Name Trends from 1920 to 2020 (DataCamp)

 ## Project Overview
 This project analyzes U.S. baby name date from 1920 to 2020 using SQL.
-The goal was to explore how naming trends have changed across generations - identifying timeless classics vs. Short-term fads and ranking popularity over time.
+The goal was to explore how naming trends have changed across generations - identifying timeless classics vs. short-term fads and ranking popularity over time.

 ## Tools Used
 - PostgreSQL/SQL